MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/live-response.md

 ## Limitations

-- Live response sessions are limited to 10 live response sessions at a time
+- Live response sessions are limited to 10 live response sessions at a time.
-- Large scale command execution is not supported
+- Large scale command execution is not supported.
-- A user can only initiate one session at a time
+- A user can only initiate one session at a time.
-- A device can only be in one session at a time
+- A device can only be in one session at a time.
-- There is a file size limit of 750mb when downloading files from a device
+- There is a file size limit of 750mb when downloading files from a device.

 ## Related article
 - [Live response command examples](live-response-command-examples.md)